aryan00719/ai-resume-analyzer/README.md

-AI Resume Analyzer & Job Match Platform
+#AI Resume Analyzer & Job Match Platform

 A full-stack web application that analyzes resumes and matches them against job descriptions using NLP techniques, skill normalization, and rule-based inference.
 The system provides an interpretable match score along with matched and missing skills to help candidates understand their job fit.

-⸻
+---

 🚀 Features
 • 📄 Upload and parse PDF resumes